Note II of the measure theory series. Materials are mostly taken from Tao’s book, except for some needed notations extracted from Stein’s book.

 \end{equation}

-Summing up these two equation, we obtain
+Summing up these two equations, we obtain

 \begin{equation}